mlohajner/AFST/afst2/README.md

 ### What this requires

-For the speed-up to kick in, **AFST2 must also be installed on the remote side**, reachable via SSH, and callable as `afst2 --snapshot-only <path>`.
+For the speed-up to kick in, **AFST2 must also be installed on the remote side**, reachable via SSH, and callable as:
+`afst --snapshot-only <path>`.

-This is the key structural difference from original: AFST2 is no longer purely a local tool that happens to read remote mounts.
+This is the key difference from original:
+AFST2 is no longer purely a local tool that happens to read remote mounts.
 It's designed to run as a peer on both ends of the sync.

 ### How it works

 1. AFST2 detects that SOURCE and/or DEST resolves through a gvfs mount (sftp, smb, or nfs) and figures out the real user@host and remote path (or SMB share name) behind it.
-2. It attempts a handshake: `ssh user@host "afst2 --snapshot-only <path-or-share>"`.
+2. It attempts "a handshake": `ssh user@host "afst --snapshot-only <path-or-share>"`.
-3. **If that handshake works**, the remote side snapshots itself — locally, natively, no network filesystem overhead — while, **at the same time**, the local side is independently snapshotting whichever end stays local.
+3. **If that handshake works**, the remote side snapshots itself — locally, natively, no network filesystem overhead, **at the same time**, the local side is independently snapshotting whichever end stays local.
    Both snapshots run **asynchronously, in parallel**.
 4. AFST2 waits for both snapshots to complete, then collects them.
-5. From this point on — diff, file selection, copy — **everything is identical to the original AFST.** The twist is entirely contained in phase 1-4; nothing downstream changes.
+5. From this point on, diff, file selection, copy **everything is identical to the original AFST.**
+   The twist is entirely contained in phase 1-4; nothing downstream changes.

-The result: maximum snapshot speed, minimum network traffic (a single small snapshot listing travels the wire instead of a `find`-over-the-network for every file), and no behavioral surprises once syncing actually starts.
+The result: maximum snapshot speed, minimum network traffic.
+(a single small snapshot listing travels the wire instead of a `find`-over-the-network), and no behavioral surprises once syncing actually starts.

 ### The fallback (this is the part that makes it safe)